clj-easy/graal-docs/README.md

 (for example `"-J-Xmx3g"` limits the heap to 3 gigabytes).

-If you are suffering out of memory errors, experiment on your development computer with the `-J-Xmx` value.
+If you are suffering out of memory errors, experiment on your development computer with higher `-J-Xmx` values.
 To learn actual memory usage, prefix the `native-image` command with:

 * on macOS `command time -l `
 * on Linux `command time -v `

 These `time` commands report useful stats in addition to "maximum resident set size".

+Actual memory usage is an ideal.
+Once you have a successful build, you can experiment with lowering `-J-Xmx` below the ideal.
+The cost will be longer build times, and when `-J-Xmx` is too low, out of memory errors.

 ## [CLJ-1472](CLJ-1472/README.md)